Yihan2407/Data-Analytics-Portfolio/README.md

 - [Courses & Certifications](#courses--certifications)
 - [Contacts](#contacts)

-To view the projects, clicking on the project titles will direct you to the Github Repositories.
+To view the projects, clicking on the project titles will direct you either to the Github Repository or the file/notebook.

 ## Stand-alone Projects